You are here

 If you have concerns about advertising of therapeutic goods that cannot be actioned by us, you may wish to contact the consumer protection agency for your jurisdiction, as advertisers may have obligations under state and territory fair trading/consumer affairs legislation.
 Contact details for state and territory consumer protection agencies are available on the ACCC website.

-Accepting your complaint of advertising non-compliance
+Accepting your report of advertising non-compliance

 Categorising your complaint of advertising non-compliance